 The New York Times just ran a fascinating story on combatting Instagram bots, which pointed out the most obvious ones, those following 7,500 accounts, the maximum allowed, without a single posted photo or profile picture.
 Other fishy things to look for are: Accounts with a lot of followers, say 25,000, and little engagement, say two likes, on a photo, an account with a giant inorganic spike in followers, or an account following many more on the 'Gram than it has followers.

-Spotting and blocking the fraudulent is key to a healthy social media existence.
+Spotting and blocking what's fraudulent is key to a healthy social media existence.

 You can train yourself to spot a bot, but it's not enough.
 Check yourself first.
 Otherwise, when the robots do officially take over, we'll only have ourselves to blame.